ozana-buljan/Frogger-Revisited-/README.md

     -   speed of cars increases with level
     -   add another row for each level

-* sound and music
+* Sound and music

 ## Contributing
 If you'd like to play with my code - contribute or suggest how to improve it -I'd welcome any feedback!

 I'd love to collaborate so any of the todos I'd gladly include.
 There are only two requirements I have to for the push request to be accepted:
-    -code is written in Vanilla JS
+- code improves game experience
-    -code is working!
+- code is working!

 Thank you in advance if you decide to tackle with this one!